 You may be wondering why we’re talking about advertising when we should be focusing on recruiting and recruitment analytics—but as all smart HR and talent acquisition specialists know, effective recruiting requires its own kind of marketing.
 So while it might be strange to associate numbers—and a lot of numbers at that—with the recruitment industry, which is first and foremost about people, it all makes sense when you start to look at things a little more closely.
 Big Data recruiting is a tactic that is here to stay.

 Essentially, recruiters use data in a similar way that marketers do: to target their ideal audience now and learn how to target their audience more effectively in the future.
 But in order to target candidates effectively, recruiters need access to a lot of data—Big Data.
-As most recruiters know, it has become increasingly difficult to effectively target candidates, what with all the new and varied online job boards—not to mention social media, where candidates also spend their time.
+As most recruiters know, it has become increasingly difficult to effectively source candidates, what with all the new and varied online job boards—not to mention social media, where candidates also spend their time.
 Because of this, having access to Big Data is not just a “nice-to-have,” it’s a crucial factor in effective recruiting.

 Now that you know the basics of why recruitment analytics and Big Data are important to recruiters, let’s look at how those recruitment analytics are used.
-The practice of Big Data recruiting is a powerful approach to filling your open roles because of the way that recruitment analytics are used.
+The practice of Big Data recruiting is a powerful approach to candidate sourcing and filling your open roles because of the way that recruitment analytics are used.
 With access to Big Data, predictive models and algorithms can be created that are capable of automating complex processes and making informed decisions that used to require human thought.
 Not only does AI save time when paired with Big Data, but it also saves crucial brain space.
 AI recruitment software makes data-driven decisions for you, so you and your HR team can focus on people-driven decisions.

 Big Data is not just helpful for real-time reporting, but it is also crucial when it comes to predictive analytics.
 A prime example of this is the NAVi algorithm in pandoIQ, which takes a massive database of past job ad performance information and analyzes more than 199 billion data points across 5.4 million historical job ads. pandoIQ uses Machine Learning to identify key attributes that can be used to predict your job ad performance.
 From there, automated algorithms and recruiters alike can use predictive models built off Big Data analytics to make more informed decisions about what to do next.